qweasd1/Refactor/ideas/Supplement/plaid_thinkings.md

 }
 ```
 I thought this feature can make some parallel specific design patterns easy to implemented in AEminium.
-And design patterns are really useful in parallel situation.
+And design patterns are really useful for parallel programming.

 ### Something want to know more
 - Does AEminium support functional programming feature?